Pricing guide

 Review

-Use the full review when the question is product fit, limits, and whether the workflow benefits are believable.
+Use the full review when the remaining issue is product fit, limits, and whether the workflow benefit is believable.